DEVP1209/DockerCompose-MERN/README.md

     EXPOSE 3000
     CMD [ "yarn", "start" ]
     ```
+        This Dockerfile, located in the client directory, sets up an environment for a client-side application.
+It begins by using the Node.js 14 slim image as the base.
+Then, it establishes /usr/src/app as the working directory.
+Dependencies like package.json and yarn.lock are copied, followed by installing dependencies with yarn install.
+The application source code is copied over, and port 3000 is exposed.
+Finally, the default command to start the app is set as yarn start.
     <b>Explanation</b>
     1. **Base Image**: Uses Node.js 14 slim image.
     2. **Working Directory**: Sets work directory to `/usr/src/app`.